Youth Challenge Fund

 - A language learning element is welcomed but not compulsory

-A full list of criteria will be available in the guidelines when applications open again at the beginning of the new academic year.
+A full list of criteria will be available in the guidelines when applications open again.

 How much funding can you get and what can it be used for?